-In Tom Corley’s five-year Rich Habits study of 233 rich people and 128 poor people he discovered that we adopt the beliefs of our parents, family, mentors, culture, and environment.
+In Tom Corley’s five-year Rich Habits study of 233 rich people and 128 poor people, he discovered that we adopt the beliefs of our parents, family, mentors, culture, and environment.

 He shares some of those revelations with regards to The Law of Attraction.

-The Law of Attraction’s origins are muddied.
+The Law of Attraction’s origins is muddied.

 Some historians cite Buddha as the first to articulate the law.